xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ![Proseio metadata](https://xrdocs.github.io/xrdocs-images/assets/tutorial-images/proseio_metadata.png)

 >
-You'll need your author name setup in the internal database with a bio photo to make your avatar show up on the side.
+You'll need your author name setup in the internal database with a bio photo to make your avatar show up on the side on the website.
 To get your author profile setup, contact "Akshat Sharma" at the email link shown under the avatar with the following minimum details:
 >
 * Full Name